charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

 In summary
  - Ensure that my custom tar backup script and exclusion file are located on the pc to be backed up.
 These were constructed based on arch wiki page above.

  - Consider any sensitve information that may exist on the system that may need to be added to the exclusion file, and potentially add it to a password keeper to enable it to be manually added to the new pc.

  - Do not backup a live system, boot pc using arch installation usb.

- - Open any encrypted drives e.g. cryptsetup open /dev/sdx root.
+- Open any encrypted drives e.g. <br> `cryptsetup open /dev/sdx root.`

  - Mount necessary partitions - may include a root and a boot partition.
 If mounting an encrypted partition it may need to be mounted with something like this: mount /dev/mapper/root /mnt

+ - Mount any necessary backup destination drives before chroot (cannot seem to run blkid, fdisk or mount once I am in chroot).
+Note the double referenced /mnt - the mount will look someting like this: <br>
+ `mount /dev/sdx  /mnt/mnt/ExternalHdd`

  - Use chroot rather than arch-chroot (see reason given on above arch wiki page, although I think my tar exlusions should mitigate this) chroot /mnt /bin/bash

  - As sudo, run the backup script which references the exclusion file - this should already be saved on the pc hard drive
- - Move the tarball to samba server, cloud drive or usb as appropriate